RedSparr0w/Map2Drive/readme.md

 ### Options
 #### Folders:
 - Quick Map Drive:
-  - Temporarily mount your folder to the next available drive letter `Z-A`
+  - Temporarily mount your folder to the next available drive letter `Z → A`
 - Map Drive:
   - Gives you the option to specify a drive letter, name and whether the drive should persist across reboots